IsaacCanache/ci-cd-v1/README.md

         with:
           aws-region: us-east-2
           role-to-assume: arn:aws:iam::439152312752:role/git-hub-action-role
-  - In you execution you should to have an ouput as this
+  - In you execution you should to have an output as this
 <img width="1466" height="107" alt="image" src="https://github.com/user-attachments/assets/fa3e1245-39f7-412c-862d-07a149905b6b" />